ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

 - Reviewing the deprecation issue to ensure it meets the project's standards.
 - Assisting with the above steps, if necessary.
 - Remove from PyPI the configuration (PyPI token or trusted publisher) for the library.
+- Archive the project on PyPI.
+See `PyAdditive Widgets PyPI archive`_.
 - Removing the library from the `PyAnsys metapackage <metapackage_>`_, automation project and the ``ansys-internal/pyansys-dev`` repository.
 See example pull requests: